jevarlec/EPICS-major-mode/README.md

 * `epics-indent-spaces` - How many spaces should the indentation engine do when indenting.
 Default value is 4.
 * `epics-path-to-base` - Where the base/ folder is located.
 If set to "From environment variable", then epics-mode will attempt to get the path from environment variable 'EPICS_BASE'.
 Other choice is to provide a directory.
 Please note that you have to run `M-x epics-mode` after any changes.
 Default value is "From environment variable".
 * `epics-var-dir` - Desired location for persistent variables.
 Default is "user-emacs-directory/var/epics-mode", where *user-emacs-directory* is usually "~/.emacs.d/".
-* `epics-enable-snippets` - Allow expansion of snippets if set to "Yes".
-* `epics-always-include-desc` - Always add DESC field when expanding a snippet if set to "Yes".
+* `epics-always-include-desc` - Always add DESC field when adding records if set to "Yes".
-* `epics-always-include-scan` - Always add SCAN field when expanding a snippet if set to "Yes".
+* `epics-always-include-scan` - Always add SCAN field when adding records if set to "Yes".

 ## Using the Help Buffer

 You can conveniently access the reference files located in your EPICS base/html directory by using the 'epics-open-reference' (`C-c h h`).
 This will present you with a prompt where it will ask you to provide a file name.
 Note that the prompt is semi intelligent and will narrow down your options as you type.
 Press `tab` to display all your options.

-You can also open record reference directly by using 'epics-describe-record' (`C-c h r`) while the cursor (more ofter refered to as 'point') is located inside the record block.
+You can also open record reference directly by using 'epics-describe-record' (`C-c h r`) while the cursor (more often refered to as 'point') is located inside the record block.

 Press `q` to close the help buffer after you are done using it.